 The first Olympic Games of modern times took place in Athens/ Greece in 1896, nearly 120 years ago.
-Pierre de Coubertin, a French nobleman, is usually looked upon as the inventor of this new, modern tradition with its respect of antiquity.
-However, he was not alone.
-At that time, many educated people of various European nations like Great Britain, France, Greece, and last not least Germany, were full of respect and enthusiasm for classic Greek antiquity, more than 2000 years ago.
-For them, this period seemed to be the peak of both humanity and humanism, and of cultural development.
-In modern times, on the eve of the 20th century, the looking back at Greek antiquity was expected to provide the right orientation for the future.
-Therefore, in Europe, this period is referred to as new-humanism.
+Pierre de Coubertin, a French nobleman, is usually antiquity was expected to provide the right orientation for the future.
+Therefore, in Europe, this period is referred to as newhumanism.